 College degrees are a valuable and important stepping-stone to a satisfying career and a good-paying job.
 A college degree is linked to a number of benefits including increased job opportunities, a higher degree of economic stability, and major opportunities for networking throughout your career.
 In addition, earning a college degree definitely promotes personal growth and an increase in self-esteem.

 An undergraduate degree from a great Pennsylvania college can also prepare you for an advanced degree in your field.
-Earning a Master’s or Ph.D. can often greatly increase your likelihood of landing an outstanding, well-paying job.
+Earning a Master’s degree or Ph.D. can often greatly increase your likelihood of landing an outstanding, well-paying job.

 Savvy students know that more than ever, they need to keep their college costs as low as possible.
 They’re looking more and more for great value for their education dollars.
 The average annual tuition in the United States for an undergraduate degree from a private college is over $30,000 per year.
 This is quite daunting for many prospective students.